susan8082/vue-mall/README.md

 # frontend-mall

-> A book online store using Vue.js
+> A online shopping mall using Vue.js

 ## Build Setup